nrwl/nx/docs/shared/tutorials/angular-monorepo.md

 ];
 ```

-Serving your app (`nx serve angular-store`) and then navigating to `/products` should give you the following result:
+Serving your app (`npx nx serve angular-store`) and then navigating to `/products` should give you the following result:

 ![products route](/shared/tutorials/app-products-route.png)